tektechnologies/Instructor-Prep/301/week_1/class_01/class_1.md

 - Weekly feed back on Saturdays - Please do not forget.
 - Project groups based on size.
 We tend to have smaller groups, because larger groups tend to run into issues that we are not going to be going over.
 We will introduce project management and agile work environment.
 - Standards to move forward are same as 201, requiring 90% to go on.
+# The new schedule
+  - **WHY?**
+    - Mimics the life of a dev with an offshore team
+    - Forces you to re-acclimate with the material the next day
+    - Time Management
+    - Organization
+- In-Class schedule and assignments
+  - Career Coaching
+  - Readings
+    - Done in a reading notes repo instead of canvas
+  - Warmups
+    - Every language!
+  - Code Challenges (and shred talks)
+    - Node and Test Driven Development
+    - Practice!
+  - Lab Assignments
+    - New workflows (Trello) on the way
+- Grading standards
+  - Minimum requirements
+  - Take care of your TAs by following instructions
+---
+### Web Request Response Cycle
+- **Why** (2 min)
+  - The internet is made up of requests and responses (we will dive more into this later)
+- **What** (3 min)
+  - We will use the term WRRC.
+  - This means Web Request-Response Cycle, which is THE method of communication for web pages, between client and server.
+  - What is live-server?
+We can see that live-server is lying in wait, to send a response and serving the files, as requested by clients (browsers)
+- **How** (10 min)
+  - Demonstrate that the browser is making a request, eg: with Bus Mall
+  - Sketch out what's happening on a whiteboard
+  - Demo this with the network panel
+  - Point out the port that is servering the files in the url
 ---
 # Go through the first for labs, and start students out on the day's layout.
 - using smaccs is a good way to begin the layout infrastructure.